-- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical studies and clinical trials; - the timing of, and costs associated with, obtaining regulatory approvals for our product candidates if clinical trials are successful; - the cost of commercialization activities for our product candidates, if any of our product candidates is approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidates for clinical trials in preparation for regulatory approval and in preparation for commercialization and product launch; - · our ability to establish and maintain, strategic licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the timing, receipt and amount of sales of, or royalties on, our future products, if any; - the emergence of competing cancer therapies and combinations; and - other adverse market developments.
+- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical studies and clinical trials: - the timing of, and costs associated with, obtaining regulatory approvals for our product candidates if clinical trials are successful;

+- the cost of commercialization activities for our product candidates, if any of our product candidates is approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidates for clinical trials in preparation for regulatory approval and in preparation for commercialization and product launch; - our ability to establish and maintain, strategic licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the timing, receipt and amount of sales of, or royalties on, our future products, if any; - the emergence of competing cancer therapies and combinations; and - other adverse market developments.

-We do not have any committed external source of funds or other support for our development efforts other than our license agreements, including our license agreements with Janssen, which may be terminated by Janssen upon delivery of notice, and our collaboration and license agreement with Novartis, which may be terminated by Novartis at any time after March 19, 2018 upon 180 days' notice.
+We do not have any committed external source of funds or other support for our development efforts other than our license agreements, including our license agreements with Janssen, which may be terminated by Janssen upon delivery of notice, and our collaboration and license agreement with Novartis, which may be terminated by Novartis at any time after March 19, 2018 upon 180 days' notice, and our license agreement with Merck, which may be terminated by Merck upon 120 days' notice.
 Until we can generate sufficient product and royalty revenue to finance our cash requirements, which we may never do, we expect to finance our future cash needs through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing or distribution arrangements.
-Additional financing may not be available to us when we need it or it may not be available terms.
+Additional financing may not be available to us when we need it or it may not be available on favorable terms.